atoum/atoum/README.md

 [*atoum*'s documentation](http://docs.atoum.org) is still being written.
 Any help to improve it will be appreciated.
-However, if you want to further explore immediately *atoum*'s possibilities, we recommend :
+However, if you want to further explore immediately *atoum*'s possibilities, we recommend:

 * Running in your terminal, either the command `php mageekguy.atoum.phar -h`, or the command `php scripts/runner.php -h` ;
 * Exploring the contents of the `configurations` directory in *atoum*'s source, as it contains configuration file samples ;